SmingHub/SmingRTOS/README.md

 # Sming_RTOS_POC

-Very early Proof of Concept for Sming based on Espressif RTOS SDK.
+Proof of Concept for Sming based on Espressif RTOS SDK.

 Based on :